Homemade Limoncello Ingredients

 If you could only find waxed lemons, you’ll need to scrub much more thoroughly as this will prevent the alcohol from properly macerating with the skins.
 You can pour boiling water over the lemons beforehand to make the wax easier to remove.

 Finally, pad the lemons dry as you want to avoid adding water to the first mixture while it macerates.

 Although a somewhat laborious step in the process, it’s still quite easy to peel the lemons.
 Given that it’s the hardest part of making limoncello, we can’t exactly complain!

 Gently peel the entire lemons, making sure that you remove only the peel without any of the pith.
-The pitch is the white matter under the skin, which is very bitter and doesn’t add anything particularly pleasant to limoncello.
+The pith of a lemon is the white “layer” under the yellow outer skin, which is very bitter and doesn’t add anything particularly pleasant to limoncello.

 As you remove the peels, you can simply place them directly into your mason jar or chosen container so they’re ready for the alcohol.

 Finally, there’s no need to throw away the lemons and waste them.
 Since they no longer have their skins, they’ll quickly expire.
 Therefore, extract the juices to save for later or just make a large batch of refreshing lemonade for the whole family!